Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 Virginia plans to lift all restrictions on June 15, except for a mask mandate, while Minnesota plans to remove all limits by July 1, or sooner if 70% of the state’s residents over 16 get vaccinated.

-Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso.
-Editing by Milla Nissi and Mark Potter
+Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.